Xe/site/blog/rtmp-server-setup-2020-01-11.markdown

 automatically.
 I don't consider this a problem, as links can always be sent out manually on social media platforms.

-Overall, enjoy!
 I hope this little overview of my setup was informative.
 I'll be streaming [there][streampage] very irregularly, mostly as time permits/the spirit moves me.
 I plan to stream art, gaming and code.